amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

 datatype bool = False | True
 ```

 The `datatype` declaration defines a new sum type as a disjoint (non-overlapping) union of the specified cases.
 The "or" `|` operator separating the cases indicates that a value of the `option` type can be only one case, and that the set of all values representable by the type is the union of all the values representable by the individual disjoint cases.
 Therefore, a variable of type `bool` can hold either a `False` or a `True`, but not both at once.
 The `bool` above is referred to as *type constructor*.
-The `False` and the `True` are known as *data constructors*.
+The `False` and the `True` are known as *value constructors*.

 The well-known `option` type is a sum type, too: